arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

     or the web UI.
 Incoming database names will always be NFC-normalized, so in most cases the potential bytewise difference should not matter.
-  - The maximum length of a database name is 128 bytes after normalization. consist of multiple bytes, this does not necessarily equate to 128 characters.
+  - The maximum length of a database name is 128 bytes after normalization.
+    As a UTF-8 character may consist of multiple bytes, this does not necessarily equate to 128 characters.

   Example database names that can be used with the _extended_ naming convention:
   `"España", "😀", "犬", "كلب", "@abc123", "København", "München", "Россия", "abc? <> 123!"`